ankanpratik/Gigabyte-Z490-AORUS-Pro-AX-EFI-OpenCore/README.md

 - [ ] Sleep is a hit/miss when using iMacPro1,1.
 Sometimes the system Sleeps automatically but never works when forced. iMac20,1 works 90% of the time.
 - [ ] (Outside my control) Onboard LAN support has been removed for Intel i225V.
 If you require that, don't upgrade to Monterey.
 - [ ] (Outside my control) Airdrop.
 You'll need a native compatible PCIe card, like Fenvi TV919 for it to work.
 If you have that, remove BlueToolFixup.kext, IntelBluetoothFirmware.kext and IntelBluetoothInjector.kext.
+- [ ] [WIP] iGPU doesn't work when using iMac20,1 as a headless accelarator. dGPU always works as its natively supported.
 </br>

 ## [🚨] Warning